 Liechtenstein's emissions within sector 3 Agriculture are calculated according to the Swiss agriculture model.
 The ERT considered this approach as appropriate in its Annual Review Report 2014 (FCCC/ARR 2014) in paragraph 60.
 Country-specific activity data such as livestock, agricultural area, harvest or milk yield are updated on a yearly basis.
-Specific parameters and variables in the model are revised at 5-year intervals with latest Swiss values and data.
-The effort for updating the model at an annual basis is not feasible for a small country such as Liechtenstein (see planned improvements in Annex A8.3, Table A - 6).
+Specific parameters and variables of the model are revised at 5-year intervals with latest Swiss values and data.
+The effort for updating the model at an annual basis is not feasible for a small country such as Liechtenstein (see planned improvements in Annex A8.3, Table A - 9).
+The latest update has been conducted for submission 2020.

-Greenhouse gas emissions from agriculture amount to 23.5 kt CO2 equivalents in 2017, which is a contribution of 12.1% to the total of Liechtenstein's greenhouse gas emissions (excluding LULUCF).
-Main agricultural sources of greenhouse gases in 2017 were enteric fermentation emitting 12.9 kt CO2eq, followed by agricultural soils with 6.6 kt CO2eq, manure management with 3.9 kt CO2eq and urea application with 0.04 kt CO2eq.
-A decrease of 8.0% can be observed between 1990 and 2017 regarding overall emissions from agriculture (see Table 5-1 and Figure 5-1).
-The decreasing trend from 1990 onwards was interrupted by an increasing period between 2001 and 2008.
-From 2009 on, emissions are fluctuating while showing a slightly decreasing trend.
-Compared to the previous reporting year, emissions have decreased from 2016 to 2017 by around 2.4%.
+Greenhouse gas emissions from agriculture amount to 24.5 kt CO2 equivalents in 2019, which is a contribution of 13.1% to the total of Liechtenstein's greenhouse gas emissions (excluding LULUCF).
+Main agricultural sources of greenhouse gases in 2019 were enteric fermentation emitting 14.2 kt CO2eq, followed by agricultural soils with 5.9 kt CO2eq, manure management with 4.3 kt CO2eq and urea application with 0.05 kt CO2eq.
+A decrease of 1.6% can be observed between 1990 and 2019 regarding overall emissions from agriculture (see Table 5-1 and Figure 5-1).
+A period of decreasing emissions between 1990-2000 turned into increasing emissions from 2001-2008.
+From 2009 on, emissions are fluctuating without showing a clear trend.
+Compared to the previous reporting year, emissions have increased between 2018 and 2019 by around 3.2%.

-Table 5-1 shows the emission trends for $CO_2$ , $CH_4$ and $N_2O$ within sector 3 Agriculture. $CO_2$ emissions, which originate from urea application only, decreased by 24.0% compared to 1990.
-The development of urea application is similar as in the Swiss inventory (see FOEN 2018, chp.
-5.1, p.
-275). $CH_4$ emissions are 7.3% below 1990 level, and $N_2O$ emissions also decreased between 1990 and 2017, by 9.1%.
-Both, $CH_4$ and $N_2O$ emissions, are highly dependent on animal populations (see also Figure 5-5).
+Table 5-1 shows the emission trends for $CO_2$ , $CH_4$ and $N_2O$ within sector 3 Agriculture. $CO_2$ emissions, which originate from urea application only, decreased by 22.4% in 2019 compared to 1990.
+The development of urea application is similar as in the Swiss inventory (see FOEN 2019 chp.
+5.1). $CH_4$ emissions are 0.8% above 1990 levels. $N_2O$ emissions decreased by 6.4% between 1990 and 2019.
+Both, $CH_4$ and $N_2O$ emissions, are highly dependent on the development and the shares of different animal populations (see also Figure 5-5).